Stateware/Dav3i/doc/FrontEndArchitecture.md

 **bounds** refers to the upper and lower bounds of stats whose values are estimated.

-**control panel** refers to the section of the page which includes graphs, stat selection tabs, and the search bar.
+**control panel** refers to the section of the page which includes graphs, stat selection tabs, and the settings button.

 **graphs** refers to the graph or graphs drawn to represent the values of the selected stat for an area selection over the selected timespan.